igorti/solvi-docs/source/index.html.md

 ## Webhooks

-Webhooks allows to set up integrations which subscribe to certain events from Solvi.
-When one of those events is triggered, a HTTP POST payload is sent to the webhook's configured URL.
+Webhooks allow setting up integrations that subscribe to certain events from Solvi.
+When one of those events is triggered, an HTTP POST payload is sent to the webhook's configured URL.
 Currently, project status is the only available webhook in Solvi.

 > Example webhook request payload